mckayav3/Credit-Risk-Resampling/Credit Risk Classification/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+The purpose of this application is to use resampling to create a model that can identify healthy loans vs high-risk loans.

+The financial information that we looked at to create our model was based on loan size, interest rate, borrower income, debt to income, number of accounts, derogatory marks, and total debt.
+Looking at all this information we can then identify whether the loan is a healthy loan or high-risk loan.

+The value counts of our original data were 75,036 healthy loans and 2,500 high-risk loans.
+To make an analysis of the data we had to use the machine learning process of creating a model, fitting the data, and then making predictions.

+By doing all this we can make an evaluation of the data.
+The methods used in our evaluation were logistic regression and resampling using the oversampling method.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-  * Accuracy =
+  * Accuracy = 95.20%

+  * Precision (healthy loan)= 100%
+  * Recall scores (healthy loan)= 99%

-  * Precision =
+  * Precision (high-risk loan)= 85%
-  * Recall scores =
+  * Recall scores (high-risk loan)= 91%

 * Machine Learning Model 2:
-  * Accuracy =
+  * Accuracy = 99.37%

+  * Precision (healthy loan)= 100%
+  * Recall scores (healthy loan)= 99%

-  * Precision =
+  * Precision (high-risk loan)= 84%
-  * Recall scores =
+  * Recall scores (high-risk loan)= 99%

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Both the models have a good balance accuracy score, Model 1 with 95.2% and Model 2 with 99.37%.
+After resampling the data, Model 2 performed slightly better than Model 1.

+If your goal is to accurately identify high-risk loans, I recommend you use Model 2.
+If you want to accurately identify healthy loans, either model will work.

+Because financial institutions want to identify borrowers with high-risk (to reduce their liability of taking on high-risk loans) I recommend Model 2 for financial institutions.